goetzr/clones/docker/Research.md

 	- Mounts pseudo filesystems like /proc and /sys
 	- Finally performs pivot_root() to make the container's rootfs the actual /
 	- After that, the original root is unmounted and detached
+- Executable CLI tool
+- Serves as the reference implementation of the Open Container Initiative (OCI) runtime specification
 ## Layered Filesystem
 - Filesystem is broken down into different layers so that the same layer can be used for multiple images
 - Achieved using OverlayFS
 - Each layer is compressed
 - A JSON metadata file of an image states the order of the layers to create a complete filesystem
+- Image each docker image layer is a clear sheet of plastic with some files drawn on it:
+	- The ubuntu:20.04 base image is the bottom sheet - a full Linux filesystem
+	- Each Dockerfile instruction (RUN, COPY, etc.) adds a new layer on top
+	- When you run a container, Docker adds a writable layer on top.
+It then just looks down through the stack to get the full view.
+- If you change a file, Docker copies it to the top sheet and modifies it there.
+This is called Copy-on-Write (CoW)
+- When you pull a new version of an image, only the new layers are fetched:
+	- docker pull nginx:1.21
+	- Some layers will say: "Already exists"
 ### OverlayFS
 - Union filesystem
 - Start with a base layer (directories) on top of which a new layer is added